Nyy00/CoffPOS/docs/GOOGLE_OAUTH_SETUP.md

 #### 3. "Access blocked" Error
 **Solution**:
 1. Check OAuth consent screen configuration
-2. Ensure your domain is added to authorized domains
+2. Ensure `up.railway.app` is added to authorized domains
 3. Verify app is published (not in testing mode)

 #### 4. Environment Variables Not Loading